Backend

 Database performance

 When we started the replication task, it started smoothly and quickly.
-However, alarms soon went off, indicating that the primary RDS instance of our new service had performance issues because of a lack of burst capacity.
+However, alarms soon went off, indicating that the primary RDS instance of our new service had performance issues because of a lack of burst capacity(opens in a new tab or window).
 Meanwhile, the DMS replication became exceptionally slow.

 We first thought the DMS replication was causing our performance issues.
 That wasn't the case, however.
 Replicating data in parallel and synchronously shouldn't have been a problem for the RDS instance's burst capacity.